-Specific questions about the collection of personal information on official UM web sites should be addressed to the person identified on the particular web site.
+Specific questions about the collection of personal information on official UMB web sites should be addressed to the person identified on the particular web site.

-If you have any comments or questions about this privacy statement or complaints about official UM web sites, please contact:
+If you have any comments or questions about this privacy statement or complaints about official UMB web sites, please contact:

 Peter J. Murray, Ph.D.